 As I plopped down in my office chair day after day, I started to hear a 1980s-esque newscaster in my head: “Your desk may be trying to kill you.
 Film at 11.”
 I’ve read one too many articles about how leading an overly-sedentary life can have negative long-term health implications, and for years I’ve spent all day long sitting in front of my trusty iMac.
 Was my professional life shortening my actual one?

-After looking at yet another study with scary statistics (“Sedentary living is responsible for about one-third of deaths due to coronary heart disease, colon cancer, and diabetes”), I made an impulsive decision to convert my workstation to a standing desk a couple months ago.
+After looking at yet another study with scary statistics (“Sedentary living is responsible for about one-third of deaths due to coronary heart disease, colon cancer, and diabetes”), I made an impulsive decision to convert my workstation to a standing desk a couple of months ago.

 A low-cost approach